SignPath/website/docs/_jobs/junior-it-security-engineer.md

 Do you like to research and implement tailor-made security measures?
 Are comprehensive security audits part of your DNA?
 Then we have got an interesting offer for you right in the heart of Vienna.
 You can contribute to the success of a high-security IT scale-up and help us to prevent cyber attacks.

+This position is ideal for senior year undergraduates or postgraduate students specializing in IT security or software engineering.
+It offers an opportunity for future full-time engagement.

 ## About us

 SignPath is a code signing scale-up providing a Software-as-a-Service platform and an enterprise software.
 Our customers are tech companies as well as enterprises developing their own software, scripts and macros.
 Our low- to mid-end customers appreciate the ease of use our SaaS service brings, with a high level of security even at the entry stage.
 Our enterprise customers benefit from additional integration, management and security features.
 These security sensitive customers rely on our experience with secure build chains in zero-trust environments.